rupam16/medibuddy-android/README.md

-# medi-android: Predict disease based on symptoms given by user.
+# medi-buddy: Predict disease based on symptoms given by user.

 ### Objective:
 * We use simple decision tree for prediction.